north2arctic/north2arctic.github.io/_posts/2021-05-10-getting-to-the-outer-coast.md

 <figure>
     <img src="/assets/images/05-10/cliff.jpeg">
     <figcaption>
-We went to this gully, which was super tricky to top out, and we had to downclimb the next mining.
-In the far one can se the Boussole Arch.
+We climbed up this gully, which was super tricky to top out, and we had to downclimb the next morning.
+In the far one can see the Boussole Arch.
     </figcaption>
 </figure>